 which software package is most suitable for your business or whether you may need to have a customized software package designed.

 The entire implementation will ultimately depend on the staff.
 They are the ones who have specific knowledge and who have to work with the new software package.
 Their wishes and feedback about the software package should be considered and taken seriously.
 It is of the utmost importance that employees are also enthusiastic about the software package.
 They will motivate themselves as well as their colleagues, which will have a positive impact on the successful implementation of the software.

 The involvement of employees in the implementation process also includes the training of these employees.
 If employees are trained well to work with the software, they can use the software much faster and with more ease.
 Therefore, never save on the training of your employees.

 The test phase should not be underestimated.
 Once implemented, it is best to run the old software program alongside the new program for a while.
 This gives you plenty of time to test the new software.
-During testing, all teething problems come to light and employees can indicate what goes wrong.
-For this reason, take plenty of time to test the software so that when the final implementation is completed, chances of further teething problems will be reduced.
+During testing, all start up issues come to light and employees can indicate what is going wrong.
+For this reason, take plenty of time to test the software so that when the final implementation is completed, chances of further problems will be reduced.